Hey, your browser is out of date!

 The stations in the Seattle region that offer direct access or connections to accommodation zones are:

-King Street Station is Seattle’s main central city intercity rail station.
-The Amtrak train services that stop at King Street Station are the Amtrak Cascades, Coast Starlight, and Empire Builder.
+King Street Station is Seattle’s central intercity rail station.
+The Amtrak Cascades, Coast Starlight, and Empire Builder Amtrak lines all stop at King Street.

-King Street Station is a 5-minute walk from Seattle Stadium and is within walking distance of accommodation options in Seattle’s Pioneer Square and International District/Chinatown neighborhoods.
+King Street Station is a 5-minute walk from Seattle Stadium.
+The station is within walking distance of accommodation options in Seattle’s Pioneer Square and International District/Chinatown neighborhoods.

-Local connections within the City of Seattle are available on Sound Transit Link light rail, bus services operated by King County Metro and Sound Transit, and the First Hill Streetcar operated by the City of Seattle.
+Local connections within Seattle are available on Sound Transit Link light rail, bus services operated by King County Metro and Sound Transit, and the First Hill Streetcar, operated by the City of Seattle.

-Direct connections from King Street Station to accommodation zones outside of the City of Seattle are available on Sound Transit Link light rail and Sound Transit Sounder train.
+Direct connections from King Street Station to accommodation zones outside of Seattle are available on Sound Transit’s Link light rail and Sounder train.

 Link Light Rail